-Children with an Autism Spectrum Disorder, including Asperger’s Syndrome and Autism, are likely to have particular difficulties with social interaction.
+Children with an Autism Spectrum Condition, including Asperger’s Syndrome and Autism, are likely to have particular difficulties with social interaction.
 They may also experience difficulties with language, communication, social interaction and imagination, which can impact on how they relate to others.

 Support for learning difficulties may be required when children learn at a slower pace than their peers; even with appropriate differentiation.
 Learning difficulties cover a wide range of needs including:

-Our School has clear processes to support children including how we manage the effect of any disruptive behaviour so it does not adversely affect other pupils (see Behaviour and use of Reasonable Force Policy).
+Our school has clear processes to support children including how we manage the effect of any disruptive behaviour so it does not adversely affect other pupils (see Behaviour and use of Reasonable Force Policy).